Kava: Threshold intake levels for adverse effects

 Adverse health and social effects associated with kava consumption—such as skin rashes, increased body mass index (BMI), elevated gamma-glutamyl transferase (GGT) enzyme levels, and higher lymphocyte counts—may begin to appear at intake levels of approximately 240 to 440 grams of kava powder per week, corresponding to 3,500 to 6,440 mg of kavalactones per day.
 One shell of kava contains an average of 250 mg kavalactones.
-Published and anecdotal evidence further indicates that recreational consumption of kava beverages can often exceed these levels, surpassing the kavalactone doses used in clinical settings for the treatment of anxiety, where aqueous extracts containing 140–250 mg per day over six weeks have demonstrated no significant toxicity.
+Published and anecdotal evidence further indicates that recreational consumption of kava beverages can often exceed these levels, surpassing the kavalactone doses used in clinical settings for the treatment of anxiety, which are aqueous extracts containing 140–250 mg, taken once per day over six weeks, have demonstrated no significant toxicity.

 Effects on the liver

 Long-term use of kava has been associated with potential hepatotoxicity; however, the evidence remains inconclusive.
 Some kava extracts have demonstrated to be hepatotoxic.
-Concerns about this led to kava being omitted from the US Pharmacopeia.
+Concerns about this prompted warnings from health authorities in the United States, Australia, and Canada and led to kava being omitted from the US Pharmacopeia.

-Kava has been linked to rare but serious liver disease cases, prompting warnings from health authorities in the United States, Australia, and Canada.

 The potential causes include contamination with toxic alkaloids from kava leaves and stems, differences in traditional versus commercial preparations, drug interactions affecting liver enzymes, and genetic variations in metabolism among populations.
-While kava appears safe in traditional South Pacific use, caution is advised, especially during pregnancy, in people having preexisting liver conditions, or when combined with alcohol consumption, prescription drugs or dietary supplements.
+While kava appears safe in traditional South Pacific use, caution is advised, especially during pregnancy, for people with preexisting liver conditions, or when combined with alcohol consumption, prescription drugs or dietary supplements.
 The risk is higher with alcoholic or acetonic extracts, or concentrated forms like pills.
-Water-based kava extracts in moderate doses are considered safer, but should not be consumed with alcohol, particularly in those with a history of liver issues.
+Water-based kava extracts in moderate doses are considered safer, but should not be consumed with alcohol, particularly by those with a history of liver issues.

 Other adverse reactions

 Adverse reactions may result from the poor quality of kava raw material used in the manufacturing of various kava products.
-In addition to the potential for hepatotoxicity, adverse reactions from chronic use may include visual impairment, rashes or dermatitis, seizures, weight loss, and malnutrition, but there is only limited high-quality research on these possible effects.
+Other adverse reactions from chronic use may include visual impairment, rashes or dermatitis, seizures, weight loss, and malnutrition, although there is limited high-quality research on these possible effects.

 Potential interactions

-Several adverse interactions with drugs have been documented, both prescription and nonprescription — including, but not limited to, anticonvulsants, alcohol, anxiolytics (central nervous system depressants such as benzodiazepines), antipsychotics, levodopa, diuretics, and drugs metabolized by CYP450 in the liver.
+Several adverse interactions with drugs have been documented, both prescription and nonprescription, including, but not limited to: anticonvulsants, alcohol, anxiolytics (central nervous system depressants such as benzodiazepines), antipsychotics, levodopa, diuretics, and drugs metabolized by CYP450 in the liver.

-A few notable potential drug interactions are, but are not limited to:
+A few notable potential drug interactions are: